AlexPurfield/ap_employee_tracker/README.md

   ## Installation
   What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

-  Clone Project in GitHub, Run npm i to retrieve all necessary packages.
+  Clone Project in GitHub, Run npm i to retrieve all necessary packages (Node.js, inquirer, and MySql)

   ## Usage
   Provide instructions and examples for use.
 Include screenshots as needed.

-  After packages are installed, run node server.js in the terminal to start the inquirer prompts.
+  After packages are installed and database is connected, run node server.js in the terminal to start the inquirer prompts.

   ## Built With
   * Node.js